adithiarun/Artificial-Intelligence/Project-2/README.md

 horizontally, or diagonally).
 When the piece is moved, the square that was previously occupied is blocked.
 That square can not be used for the remainder of the game.
 The piece can not move through blocked squares.
 The first player who is unable to move any one of the queens loses.

-The goal is to implement the following parts of the AI in the class CustomPlayer:
+The goal is to implement the following parts of the agent in the class CustomPlayer:

 1. Evaluation functions (OpenMoveEvalFn() and CustomEvalFn())
 2. The minimax algorithm (minimax())